digitalrebar/provision/doc/install.rst

 The Provisioner is a combination of several services and a template expansion engine.
 The primary model is a boot environment (BootEnv) that contains crtical metadata to describe an installation process.
 This metadata includes templates that are dynamically expanded when machines boot.

 DigitalRebar Provision CLI has a process that combines multiple calls to install BootEnvs.
-The following steps will configure a system capable to :ref:`rs_provion_discovered`.
+The following steps will configure a system capable to :ref:`rs_provision_discovered`.

   ::